hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 3. **Fork the Hiero Website Repo**: clone or fork fork of the hiero website code.
 Click the fork button on the top right.
 Congratulations, you now have a copy of the codebase!
 4. **Create a New Branch**: do not create your blog post on the main brach, rather, create a new branch titled with your blog post.
 5. **Write Your Blog Post**: Locate /hiero-website/content/posts.
 Here, create a {blog_post_title}.md and inside it, write your blog post.
 The hiero blog requires blogs to be written in markdown, which is why it is .md.
 Ensure there is an easy-to-read structure such as headings and subheadings.
 Focus on the text content; will ensure correct formatting in the next step.
 6. **Transform to Markdown Format**: We will take your text blogpost.md and add correct markdown annotations to aspects such as headings, subheadings, bullet points, bold text so the blog post publishes with correct formatting on the hiero webpage.
 Markdown is simple, you can learn more about Markdown.md here [Introductory Markdown Guide](https://www.markdownguide.org/basic-syntax/).
-AI tooling can also assist.
+AI tooling ctan also assist.
 7. **Preview Markdown**: Preview your blogpost.md and check and resolve any errors.
 If you have been writing on Visual Studio, this is command+shift+V or control+shift+V. You can also click "Open Preview to the Side" which is a small split screen icon with a magnifying glass on the top right.
 You must fix errors on the raw file, not the preview file.
 9. **Add Images**: at /hiero-website/public/images/python add a high-quality jpg featured image for your blog post in the Hiero style in /blog_titles and (if desired) a profile image in /members.
 You can also skip this step and comment that you need help from a maintainer to add a hiero featured image.
 8. **Add Hugo Requirements**: The hiero blog is built using Hugo [Introduction to Hugo](https://gohugo.io/documentation/).
 We need to add instructions at the top of the markdown file for it to render correctly.